Best money market accounts with no minimum balance

-Matthew Goldberg is a senior consumer banking reporter at Bankrate where he uses his more than 13 years of financial services experience to help inform readers about their important personal finance decisions.
+Matthew Goldberg is a senior consumer banking reporter at Bankrate where he uses his more than 14 years of financial services experience to help inform readers about their important personal finance decisions.
+He's been a reporter at Bankrate since 2018.

 Nearly his entire career, since 1998, has either been as a reporter, editor or working in the banking and insurance industry.
 Matthew’s banking career includes being a banker in New York City and being a bank officer at one of the largest banks in the U.S. He first gained his experience with deposit products and auto loans while representing a Federal Deposit Insurance Corp.
 (FDIC) online bank.